rayxuan2000/E-commerce-Fraud-Detection-and-Risk-Analysis/README.md

 - country : the corresponding country.
 If a user has an ip address whose value is within the upper and lower bound, then she is based in this country.

+**There are several models that I saved during training.
+They are uploaded as well in .zip file.**

 ## Summary
 - Built machine learning models on a E-commerce company's 138K+ transaction data sets to predict fraudulent activities via **Python**.